 While up North recently, I came across some caribou that had large antlers.
-I was told they were female, which surprised me as I thought that only male deer had antlers.
+I was told they were female, which surprised me as I thought only male deer had antlers.

 Why Do Deer Grow Antlers?

 To Attract A Mate

-Males will use their antlers for sparring with each and using their antlers as weapons to other deer to establish their dominance and to compete for and claim the female mate.
+Males will use their antlers for sparring with each other.
+They will also use their antlers as weapons to other deer to establish their dominance and compete for a female mate.

 They also use antlers to rub against trees to show off their dominance.
 Males with the largest antlers are more likely to achieve the highest fertilization success and will obtain mates due to their competitiveness.

-It is unknown whether this is due to the result of the display, male to male fighting, or if this is due to the size and shape of the antler as this changes with some species of deer.
+It is unknown whether this is due to the result of the display, male to male fighting, or due to the size and shape of the antler as this changes with some deer species.

 The antlers are useful to protect the deer against predators and other deer.

 Sometimes when fighting other deer, the antlers can lock themselves together, causing the deer to starve to death.

 Deer do not eat meat and are herbivores eating fruits, nuts, and acorns when available.

 The antlers can be used to knock down the fruit from trees.
 They also use their antlers to knock down acorns and nuts when in season.

 Antlers can get very hot in the summer and can use their antlers in various ways to help them cool down and relax.

-The antlers can be used by the deer to create depressions in the mud or dirt, allowing them to lie in or roll in to cool down, relax, and to keep insects off.
+The deer can use the antlers to create depressions in the mud or dirt, allowing them to lie in or roll in to cool down, relax, and keep insects off.

 How does A Deer Grow Antlers?

 The antlers grow from two base points on top of the deer’s head.
 These two points are called pedicles, and the antlers are bone tissue structures.

-Whilst growing the velvet, which is a soft tissue, covers the antlers and feeds nutrients to the growing structure.
-The velvet contains arteries and veins which are used to feed the nutrients.
+The velvet, which is a soft tissue, covers the antlers and feeds nutrients to the growing structure whilst growing.
+The velvet contains arteries and veins, which are used to feed the nutrients.